Mississauga - From Farmlands to 6th Largest City in Canada

 Those condominiums are probably the best thing Mississauga could have done to start looking like a city.

-The most impressive new addition to the Mississauga's skyline is Absolute World at Hurontario St. and Burnhamthorpe Rd.
+The most impressive new addition to Mississauga's skyline is Absolute World at Hurontario St. and Burnhamthorpe Rd.
 Its twisted towers, designed by Chinese architect Ma Yansong, are mesmerizing no matter the weather or time of the day.

 My story about Mississauga would not be complete without mentioning Hazel McCallion, the city's mayor for 36 years.
-She has retired 3 years ago and is now 96 years old.
+She retired 3 years ago and is now 96 years old.
 People call her 'Hurricane Hazel' for her energy and political style.
-I don't mean to discount anyone else's merits, but she has been the biggest contributor to transform Mississauga from a handful of villages to a big city.
+I don't mean to discount anyone else's merits, but she has been the biggest contributor to transforming Mississauga from a handful of villages to a big city.

 Hazel McCallion gained her extreme popularity in 1979 when, after being a mayor for only a few months, she oversaw the largest peacetime evacuation in North America before 2005 (200,000 people) following the derailment of a train with toxic chemicals in Mississauga.
 Fortunately, no one died, but it could have been a disastrous event had the chemicals exploded.